Manojkl/Cost_To_Consumers-CTC/Road/Readme.md

 3. Comprehensive plan to upgrade all possible roads to 100% quality standards, with a target completion by 20__, along with timelines for execution.

+Make a plan release it to public get the feedback and update the same.